-- Demonstration of inclusive, user-oriented and well-integrated shared CCAM systems and services for people and goods in real traffic conditions (see CCAM-1). - Evidence on expected impacts for safety, environment, health, economy, land-use considering of the evolution of mobility services for people and goods through testing of relevant Use Cases and ODDs that both match society needs and expectations, making the traffic and transport system more efficient. - New market opportunities and new business models identifying and reflecting on end-users needs for integrated, co-created and convincing business models, leveraging the return-on- investment potential of innovative cross-sector CCAM. - Inclusion of all relevant stakeholders69 needed to demonstrate CCAM for individual and shared mobility of persons and goods. - Strengthen the close link with users and society facilitating co-creation, adoption and up-take of CCAM addressing risks, reservations and anxieties of citizens. - Interoperability including cross-border functionality all over Europe. - Harmonisation of definitions in the various approval frameworks of testing license procedures across countries and regions on public roads. - Encouraged development of a standardised procedure for homologation independent of OEM or supplier and promote the framework for public procurement of new public/shared road transport (e.g. pods, shuttles). - Training and education concepts for professional drivers and private citizens including costs related to retraining current drivers.
+- Demonstration of inclusive, user-oriented and well-integrated shared CCAM systems and services for people and goods in real traffic conditions (see CCAM-1). - Evidence on expected impacts for safety, environment, health, economy, land-use considering of the evolution of mobility services for people and goods through testing of relevant Use Cases and ODDs that both match society needs and expectations, making the traffic and transport system more efficient. - New market opportunities and new business models identifying and reflecting on end-users needs for integrated, co-created and convincing business models, leveraging the return-on- investment potential of innovative cross-sector CCAM. - Inclusion of all relevant stakeholders67 needed to demonstrate CCAM for individual and shared mobility of persons and goods. - Strengthen the close link with users and society facilitating co-creation, adoption and up-take of CCAM addressing risks, reservations and anxieties of citizens. - Interoperability including cross-border functionality all over Europe. - Harmonisation of definitions in the various approval frameworks of testing license procedures across countries and regions on public roads.

-69 Private and commercial end-users, all participating industries, transport/mobility operators for persons and goods, as well as public authorities including ports, terminals, cities and municipalities
+67 Privateandcommercialend-users, all participating industries, transport/mobility operators for persons and goods, as well as publicauthorities including ports, terminals, cities and municipalities